Course Design Talking Points

 Q: Is there any plan for a Learning Management System integration?

 A:.
 The digital platform supports all LTI-compliant LMS options, including Canvas, Moodle, Schoology, Blackboard, etc.

 CPM will support both LTI 1.1 and LTI Advantage (LTI 1.3) specifications.
 LTI 1.3 supports broader functionality such as selecting the specific Inspiring Connections lesson to embed within the LMS lesson page.

 Q: Will teachers need to attend professional learning to buy licenses for this curriculum?

 A: While it is not required, we strongly encourage it.
 The curriculum includes some new elements and new framing that teachers should explore with CPM’s professional learning team.

 Q: What will CPM’s professional learning support look like for teachers and districts?

 A: Professional learning support for Inspiring Connections will look similar to what it looks like for the Core Connections series.
 There will be a Foundations for Implementation Series focused on the elements of Inspiring Connections.

 Q: How will professional learning be scheduled for Inspiring Connections?

-A: Professional learning will be offered at regional sites, both in-person and virtual, as well as at the CPM Residential Institute.
+A: Professional learning will be offered at regional sites, both in-person and virtual, with summer opportunities as well.
 A district or school is always welcome to reach out to their Regional Professional Learning Coordinator to discuss how to best meet their site’s needs.